pcmalik/TFL/README.md

 *	How to run the output
     1) In order to use it you will need to register for a developer key here: https://api-portal.tfl.gov.uk/
     2) After registering, you will be provided with Application Id and Application Key
-    3) Go to appsettings.json file in the project folder in the location shown below:
+    3) Open TFL.sln solution in VS 2017 and then go to appsettings.json file in the RoadStatus project folder in the location shown below:

       ![Appsettings Location](Snapshots/appsettingsLocation.png)